DiET-GS/DiET-GS/README.md

 ## News:

 - [2025/02/27] DiET-GS is accepted to CVPR 2025 🔥.
 The code will be released at early June.
+- - [2025/06/27] The code of DiET-GS 🫨 is released 👊🏻!
+Now you can train DiET-GS and render the clean images.

 ## TODO
 - [ ] Release the code